-To help understand the condition of some of the key assets we have carried out condition forecast modelling for the Carriageway, Footway and Cycleway, Drainage and Traffic Signal assets.
-The modelling shows us what we can expect the assets to be like in future years by forecasting the trend.
-The models used are based on the national Highways Maintenance Efficiency Programme Tools.
+To help understand the condition of some of the key assets we have carried out a mixture of condition forecast modelling feedback from safety inspections and targeted surveys for the Carriageway, Footway and Cycleway, Drainage and Traffic Signal assets.
+The data shows us what we can expect the assets to be like in future years by forecasting the trend.
+The models used are based on the National Highways Maintenance Efficiency Programme Tools.